 SIZZLE ACQUISITION CORP.
 ANNOUNCES POSTPONEMENT OF SPECIAL MEETING OF STOCKHOLDERS ON PROPOSED BUSINESS COMBINATION

-The reason for the postponement is that EUR and Sizzle are evaluating potential investments from certain strategic parties in connection with the closing of the Proposed Business Combination.
+The reason for the postponement is that EUR and Sizzle are engaged in further discussions evaluating potential investments from certain strategic parties in connection with the closing of the Proposed Business Combination.

 Also as a result of this change, Sizzle has extended the deadline for holders of Sizzle’s common stock as of the record date of December 26, 2023 (the “Record Date”) to submit their publicly held shares for redemption in connection with the Proposed Business Combination to 5:00 p.m.
-Eastern Time on Friday, February 2, 2024.
-Stockholders who wish to withdraw their previously submitted redemption requests may do so prior to the Meeting by requesting Sizzle’s transfer agent Continental Stock Transfer & Trust Company to return such shares.
+Eastern Time on Wednesday, February 7, 2024.
+Stockholders who wish to withdraw their previously submitted redemption requests may do so prior to the Meeting by requesting Sizzle’s transfer agent Continental Stock Transfer& Trust Company to return such shares.

 If stockholders have any questions or need assistance please call Sizzle’s proxy solicitor, Advantage Proxy, Inc., P.O.
 Box 13581, Des Moines, WA 98198; (877) 870-8565 (toll free) or (206) 870-8565 (collect); or by email at ksmith@advantageproxy.com.